 I’d go with a friend or family member.
-Or you can do one of those services that receives your mail and scans and emails it to you, if you’ve got the budget.
+Or you can do one of those services that will receive your mail and can scan and email it to you if you’ve got the budget.

 Do you insure your stuff or does car insurance cover theft?

 I have renters insurance which covers the theft of some items.
 But you need to be careful about the fine print related to electronics and such.
-Travelers insurance through World Nomads has some coverage too.
+Travelers insurance through World Nomads has some coverage too so long as you are more than 100 miles away from home, including added coverage for illness, injury, and theft.
 It’s a good thing to have for peace of mind.

 In your opinion what would be a good amount of money to start off with?
 My idea is to start with like $3,000 and work my way through the states via under the table labor, but I don’t know from experience if that’ll work.